Restaurants / Lists

 Tei Tei Robata Bar has been serving sushi on Henderson Avenue since 1998.
 (Courtesy)

-Also from Tei-An owner Teiichi Sakurai, this Henderson Avenue spot has been serving fresh sushi since 1998.
+Brought to Dallas in 1998 by Tei-An founder Teiichi Sakurai, this Henderson Avenue spot is still a favorite for fresh sushi and Japanese staples.
 The restaurant offers daily specials, sashimi, sushi, rolls, and even hot fish grilled with natural oak charcoal.

 Swipe